Maritime Magic Treasures

-Day 4 Western Shore: Your resort is located on the beautiful southern shores of Nova Scotia with breathtaking views of Mahone Bay and legendary Oak Island.
-Stroll along the seaside trail where you may observe humpback and fin whales as they play off Tancook Island.
+Day 4 Western Shore: Your resort is located on the beautiful southern shores of Nova Scotia so why not stroll along the seaside trail where you may observe humpback and fin whales as they play off Tancook Island.

-Day 5 Western Shore/Digby: Head west and cross the heart of Nova Scotia and the near pristine wilderness.
-Perhaps stop for a day hike at Kejimkujik National Park and Historic Site, accessible from Kejimkujik Lake.
-Several locations on the shores of the lake, have been decorated with petroglyphs reflecting life prior to and following the arrival of Europeans (119 miles).
+Day 5 Western Shore/Digby: Head west crossing the heart of Nova Scotia.
+Perhaps stop for a hike at Kejimkujik National Park and Historic Site, accessible from Kejimkujik Lake or perhaps view some of the petroglyphs which can be seen along the shore (119 miles).

-Day 6 Digby/Truro: Drive along Nova Scotia's northern shore and admire the Bay of Fundy, world-famous for its extreme tides.
+Day 6 Digby/Truro: Drive along Nova Scotia’s northern shore and admire the Bay of Fundy.
 On your way you can visit historic landmarks, such as the Annapolis Royal Area, the Grand Pré National Historic Site, and Fort Edward National Historic Site (186 miles).